Greece4ever/pythematics/linear.md

 0.22375608124549928 //The Angle in radians
 ```

+Of course for finding the angle of two Vectors there already exists a function `AngleBetweenVectors` and for the magnitude `magnitude` but we just recreated it here for example purposes

 ## Learning the operations by finding the Eigen Vectors - Values of a Matrix

 What [Eigen-Vectors](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors) and [Eigen-Values](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors) are does not really matter as we only need the Algorithm to compute them since many of the fundamental operations are Involved in this process.
+In addition, there already exists a callabe method `EigenVectors` or if you like `.EigenVectors()` but we're going to build it here from scratch for the sake of **Learning**

 > Eigen-Vector of a square Matrix **A** is a Vector ![w](Latex/linear/w.png) that when multiplied by a scalar **λ** it produces the same result as multiplying that scalar **λ** with Matrix **A**.
 Mathematically :  ![eigen](Latex/linear/eigen.png), where both sides are Vectors